Find your favorite nonprofit or choose one that inspires you from our database of over 2 million charitable organizations.

 LSPC organizes communities impacted by the criminal justice system and advocates to release incarcerated people, to restore human and civil rights and to reunify families and communities.
 We build public awareness of structural racism in policing, the courts and prison system and we advance racial and gender justice in all our work.
 Our strategies include legal support, trainings, advocacy, public education, grassroots mobilization and developing community partnerships.
 We Believe We believe in fighting racism and economic injustice as a means to ending mass incarceration.
 We believe in the human dignity of people in prison and recognize that they come from and are part of our communities.
 We believe in the right and responsibility of incarcerated and formerly incarcerated people to speak and be heard in our own voices, transform our lives and communities, and fully participate in all aspects of society.
 We believe in public safety, and that it is achieved when all people have voice, communities thrive and our society is just.
 We believe in the equality of all people, regardless of race, sex, gender, sexual identity, national origin, religion, physical or mental ability, and age.
 We believe in and fight for the leadership of people most impacted by the prison industry.
 We believe in maintaining our core principles in our work and relationships.
 We believe in living the change we want to see in the world.

-Sheltering Wings provides emergency housing for survivors escaping domestic abuse.
+Sheltering Wings provides emergency housing for survivors escaping from any form of domestic abuse.
 We build stable and independent lives through essential programs offered in a supportive and Christ-centered environment.

 Citizens Commission on Human Rights is a mental health watchdog working to restore human rights to the field of mental health, to include full informed consent regarding psychiatric diagnosis and treatments, protecting consumer and patient rights.